 Unite with other concerned citizens and take action to ensure all pregnant women receive the best healthcare services.

-Every day, many younger women in the United States receive inferior prenatal genetic testing at the most critical time in their pregnancy because United and Aetna Healthcare Insurance do not cover non-invasive prenatal testing for pregnant women under 35 years of age.
+Every day, many younger women in the United States receive inferior prenatal genetic testing at the most critical time in their pregnancy because their health insurance does not cover non-invasive prenatal testing.
 Here are the facts:

 80% of babies born with Down syndrome, the most common genetic condition, are born to women under the age of 35!

 Research shows that women denied this test receive wrong information 30x more often!